Canadian Forts

 Banks Peninsula Posts

-The Hudson's Bay Co. had a post here from 1927 - 1936.
-Replaced by the Burnside River post.
+A Hudson's Bay Co. post located on the northeast side.
+Replaced by the Burnside River Post.

 Burnside River Post